 How to survive with the illness?

-Having epilepsy can cause changes in your life and insecurity about future.
-Adjustment and survival may take some time and be exhausting, but you can work on your skills.
+Having epilepsy can cause changes in your life and insecurity about the future.
+Adjustment and survival may take some time and be exhausting, but with time, you can work on your coping skills.

 - It is crucial to have factual information.
 Get to know to your epilepsy, get information from reliable sources.
 Epilepsy is well treatable nowadays.
 However, it is a serious illness, and successful treatment requires your effort and commitment.

-- Follow guidance that help you with your epilepsy: clear daily routines, sleep, outdoor activities, exercise, regular diet and being active.
+- Follow guidance that helps you with your epilepsy: simple daily routines, sleep, outdoor activities, exercise, regular diet and being active.

-- Do not push aside your emotions, but let them come into your consciousness and face them with understanding that they are reaction to a difficult situation.
-Emotions should be discussed to others.
+- Do not push aside your emotions, but let them come into your consciousness and face them with understanding that they are a reaction to a difficult situation.
+Emotions should be discussed and shared with others.

-- Bring out unclear factors and your needs to professionals.
-Their task is to help, and your task is to open your situation to them.
+- Bring out your own uncertainties and your needs to professionals.
+Their task is to help, and your task is to share your situation with them.
 If needed, seek for professional psychological help.

 - With peer support, you can be heard and understood.
 A person who has gone through the same understands the best about what it is like to have an illness.
 Equality and sharing life experience are the strengths of peer support.

-- You may have financial burden for being ill.
-Epilepsy can be detrimental for continuing to work or entering the job market, or the costs of being ill can be hard on income.
-The society’s support assists with this.
-Often you will need social worker’s help to apply for allowances.
-Your task is to bring these matters up with the professionals.
+- You may also face a financial burden from being ill.
+Epilepsy can be detrimental for continuing to work or entering the job market, or the costs of being ill can be hard on one’s income.
+Finnish social services can provide support.
+Often you will need a social worker’s help to apply for allowances.
+Your task is to bring these matters up with professionals.